Rhylee Suyom has hopped in three different worlds: the academe, the corporate, and the media. He enjoys being with nature and his family.

-Limitation of the Study
+Limitations of the Study

-The OCA may have reduced the conventional antenna in terms of its size but it does not mean that the overall functionality has also been reduced.
-But when OCA had been reduced and embedded with silicon substrate the performance of the antenna is affected.
-The SiGes and CMOS technologies that are applied to on-chip antenna have been originally designed for large scale SoC integration, thus there is incompatibility in the lay out and the size of the antenna.
-There is also the interaction between the passives and the electromagnetic signals that are generated.
-If space is not properly planned and the position of the chip antenna is not carefully designed then it will not function as expected.
+The OCA may have reduced the conventional antenna size, but it does not mean that the overall functionality has also been reduced.
+But the antenna's performance is affected when OCA has been reduced and embedded with a silicon substrate.
+The SiGes and CMOS technologies applied to on-chip antennae have been initially designed for large-scale SoC integration.
+Thus, there is an incompatibility between the layout and the antenna size.
+There is also the interaction between the passives and the generated electromagnetic signals.
+If space is not planned correctly and the position of the chip antenna is not carefully designed, then it will not function as expected.

 Chip Antennas Information. (n.d.).
 Retrieved December 24, 2018, from Engineering 360: https://www.globalspace.com

 Design, R. (2017, March 17).
 Antennas for millimeter wave solutions.
 RF Design.

-Electriocal Engineering Stacker. (n.d.).
+Electrical Engineering Stacker. (n.d.).
 Retrieved December 25, 2018, from Electrical Engineering Stacker: https://electronics.stackerexchange.com>chip antenna

 Ganguly, A., Ahmed, M. M., Narde, R. S., Vashist, A., Shamim, M., Mansoor, N., et al. (2018).
 The Advances, Challenges, and Future Possibilities of Millimeter-Wave Chip-to-Chip Interconnections for Multi-Chip Systems.
 Journal of Low Power Electronics and Application, 1-36.

 Gutierrez, F. Jr., Parrish, K., & Rappaport, T. (2009).
-On-Chip Intergrated Antenna Structures in CMOS for 60GHz WPAN Systems.
+On-Chip Integrated Antenna Structures in CMOS for 60GHz WPAN Systems.
 IEEE Global Telecommunications Conference, 1-7.

 IMEC. (n.d.).
 Retrieved December 24, 2018, from imec-int.com: https://www.imec-int.com/mm-wave-wireless-communication

 Johannsen, U., Smolders, A., & & Reniers, A. (2010).
 Measurement package for mm-wave antennas-on-chip.
 ICECom, 2010 Conference Proceedings, 1-5.

 Lim, A. H. (2018).
 Review of Recent Phased Arrays for Millimeter-Wave Wireless Communication.
-Multi Disciplinary DIgital Publishing Institute.
+Multi-Disciplinary Digital Publishing Institute.

-Moussa, H. B., Torres, F., Nashef, G. Z., & Ngoya, &.
+Moussa, H. B., Torres, F., Nashef, G. Z., & Nagoya, &.
 E. (2013).
 Integrated On-Chip Antenna on Silicon for Millimeter-Wave Applications.
 Research Gate, 1-5.

 Nezhad-Ahmadi, M.-R., Fakharzadeh, M., Biglarbegian, B., & Safavi-Naeini, &.
 S. (2010).
-High-Efficiency On-Chip Dielectric Resonator Antenna for mm-Wave Transreceivers.
+High-Efficiency On-Chip Dielectric Resonator Antenna for mm-Wave Transceivers.
 IEEE Transactions on Antennas and Propagation, 3388-3392.